Preparing for class and exams doesn't have to be hard. In fact, there are plenty of simple methods that teach you how to effectively study.

 The following study hacks make student life simpler by helping to increase productivity levels, boost focus, help concentration and eliminate distractions.

-Why?
-Scientists aren’t exactly certain why chewing gum helps you focus, but they think it’s based on the act of chewing waking us up and keeping us focused.
+The act of chewing gum is actually a brain booster.
+Scientists aren’t exactly certain why chewing gum helps you focus, but they think it’s based on the act of chewing, which keeps you awake and focused.

 Control your focus.

 Sometimes, your attention span is the problem.
 You can literally block yourself from getting distracted by websites, email, or anything else computer-related with the apps like, SelfControl